 Rubella is spread through the air by swallowing or breathing in the cough or sneeze droplets from someone who has the disease.

 If you’ve caught rubella, it takes 14–23 days before you get sick.
-You’ll be infectious from seven days before the rash appears until at least four days after.
+You’ll be infectious from seven days before the rash appears until seven days after.

 If a child has rubella, the symptoms are:

 In teenagers and adults, there is usually 1-5 days of feeling unwell, fever, runny nose and cough.
 This is followed by symptoms of:

 There are no specific treatments for rubella and symptoms usually go away after a few days.
 There are things you can do to help you feel better, such as:

 If you have rubella you should stay away from school, early childhood services and work for seven days from the appearance of the rash.
 This will help prevent the spread of rubella in your community.
 You should also avoid having visitors to your home.

 Let people you have been with know that you or your child has rubella so they can check their own immunity.
 Avoid contact with anyone who is pregnant.
 Auckland Regional Public Health Service will also provide advice to your contacts.